-Another great characteristic of the Ionian islands is the Venetian presence in the architecture, the mellifluous speech of many locals, the musical influences, and even the food.
+Another great characteristic of the Ionian islands is the Venetian architecture, the mellifluous speech of many locals, the musical influences, and even the food.
 For centuries, the islands of the Ionian belonged to the Venetians, and the western Mediterranean influence is still strong.

 In terms of food, the Corfu pastitsa and sofrito are memorable dishes along with the island’s famous kumquat liqueur.
 Overall, all Ionian islands have cuisines influenced by their Venetian ancestors.

 When a foreigner speaks about Greece, chances are that Mykonos and Santorini will be made mention of.
 They are the two most internationally-renowned Greek islands that attract big names from the entertainment, business, and sports worlds each summer.
 Photographs of the Mykonos windmills and the Santorini Caldera are on the cover of most tourist guides for Greece.